keptn/keptn.github.io/content/docs/0.2.0/CLI/setup-cli/index.md

 ## Start using the keptn CLI
-**TODO:** Describe expected output or how the command can be verified

 The keptn CLI allows to onboard a new service using the commands described in the following.
 All of these commands provide a help flag (`--help`), which describes details of the respective command (e.g., usage of the command or description of flags).